solveiti/njuskalohr/README.md

 4. Visit each store page to scrape information
 5. Check if stores post in categoryId 2 ("Auto moto" category)
 6. Extract store address and number of ads from the entities-count class
-7. Save all data to an Excel file
+7. Save all data to an Excel file and PostgreSQL database

 ## 🚀 Quick Start